Three Easy Steps to Craft Your Resume

-- Use the highlighted language to craft your resume using this template, using the job description section to help you complete the profile section.
+- Use the highlighted language to craft your resume using the template below, using the job description section to help you complete the profile section.

 - Schedule an appointment to have your resume critiqued by Career Development Center staff.

-Helpful Hint 1: It’s okay to repeat key words if they have been used multiple times in the job description, but don’t overdo it!
+Helpful Hint 1: Don't repeat job experience if you have held similar positions.
+Use different wording or split the experience between jobs.
+It’s okay to repeat keywords if they have been used multiple times in the job description, but don’t overdo it!

 Helpful Hint 2: If you are changing careers, use a Relevant Work Experience section and Other Work Experience section.
 In the Other Work Experience section, focus only on transferable skills as they relate to the position for which you are applying.
 If necessary, you can also fill space by including course names of relevant coursework.

 Helpful Hint 3: If you have very little or no work experience, you may use volunteer experience if it’s consistent.
 You can also utilize your experience from classroom research or projects.
 Any extracurricular activities such as leadership, sports, or student club positions can be included.
 You can also provide a summary of summer jobs, such as mowing lawns or babysitting, at the end of the experience section.
 If you still can't fill in the blanks and you don't have a full page, you now know the skills, abilities, knowledge and experience you need to develop to reach your goal.